 Financial assets and financial liabilities are recognized when the entity becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognized on trade date, the date of which Credit Union commits to purchase or sell the asset.
+Regular way purchases and sales of financial assets are recognized on the trade date, the date on which the Credit Union commits to purchase or sell the asset.